my review of the EXAGRAM COMPACT SCALES BY WACACO

 First of all I measured out 50g of coffee beans on some old trusted kitchen scales.
 I also re-measured the weight using my Basal Pequeno Digital Scales.
 I then repeatedly transferred the coffee beans to and from the Exagram scales, occasionally applying some extra weight with my finger.
 The weight consistently showed 50g on the display of the Exagram.

 And I weighed out 18g of coffee for the Picopresso.

 I repeatedly put the beans on the scales, took them off, and put the beans back on.
 As before I also pressed down to add extra weight occasionally, and the exagram scales consistently showed the correct weight.

 I tried out the timer using my Cuppamoka pour-over coffee maker.
 After tareing the display I was ready to start pouring.

 I pressed the timer button, poured a small amount of water then paused the timer after a couple of seconds to let the coffee bloom.

 After un-pausing the timer I controlled the remaining length of the pour and at the same time checked the weight to make sure the extracted coffee was exactly how I like it!

 Wacaco have done a great job with these scales.
 Not only are they well built and stylish, they are also compact so very convenient to use when travelling.
 The addition of the timer makes it perfect for the coffee connoisseur to help them get their coffee right every time.
 And the inclusion of a removable ribbed silicone pad is a great idea to protect the scales from liquid spills and from heat transfer.

-The Exagram Compact Coffee Scales are not yet available to buy in Australia.
-The expected price will be around AUD$55-60.
+UPDATE: JULY 2022 – The Exagram Compact Coffee Scales are now available to buy in Australia.
+The recommended retail price of the scales is AUD$53.90.